sitecoreops/sitecore-images/README.md

 ## Prerequisites

 - A **private** Docker repository.
-Any will do, but the easiest is to sign-up for a private plan on [https://hub.docker.com](https://hub.docker.com), you need at least the "Small" plan at $12/mo.
+Any will do, but the easiest is to use a [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) or to sign-up for a private plan on [https://hub.docker.com](https://hub.docker.com), you need at least the "Small" plan at $12/mo.
 - A file share that your build agents can reach, where you have placed zip files downloaded from [https://dev.sitecore.net/](https://dev.sitecore.net/) **and** your license.xml.
 - Some kind of build server for example TeamCity, with agents that runs:
   - Windows 10 or Windows Server 2016 that is up to date and on latest build.